x-vin/covidcures/docs/src/allopathic.md

    - [U.S. Pharmacist- Affordable Medicines: Common Supplements Might Reduce COVID Severity; July 10, 2020: ][63]The Eastern Virginia Medical School (EVMS) and other health organizations recommend a prophylactic combination of the following supplements: vitamin C (500 mg) and quercetin (250 mg-500 mg twice a day) with zinc (75 mg-100 mg per day), melatonin (0.3 mg-2 mg) each night, and vitamin D3 (1,000-4,000 IU per day).
 Famotidine (20 mg-40 mg per day).
 (For patients with mild symptoms, EVMS recommends the same combination, with optional additions of ivermectin (150 ug-200 ug per kg as a single dose), and one low-dose or regular aspirin per day.)
    - [Perspectives on plant flavonoid quercetin-based drugs for novel SARS-CoV-2; Manjesh Saakre et al.; Beni-Suef University Journal of Basic and Applied Sciences; Mar 24, 2021][64]

-## 2. MATH+, I-MASK+, I-RECOVER Protocol, first developed by Dr. Paul E. Marik:
+## 2. MATH+, I-MASK+, I-RECOVER Protocol, first developed by Dr. Paul E. Marik

 Ivermectin-based prevention and early outpatient treatment, inpatient hospital treatment and long haul treatment and management of Covid-19 syndrome **prescribed by FLCCC (Front Line Covid-19 Critical Care) Alliance, founded by Drs.
 Pierre Kory and Paul Marik**